 As per our guide, Burhanpur was to be the original place for the Taj Mahal.
 The construction even started and an unfinished gate can still be seen.
 However, Shahjahan wanted the monument he builds to reflect on the waters of Tapti and that was not feasible due to technical reasons.

 So, he decided to build the Taj Mahal in Agra – which was anyways his capital, on the banks of the Yamuna River.
 Mumtaz Mahal’s body was shifted to Agra after 6 months or so, where she was again put in a temporary place before finding her final resting place in the Taj Mahal.

 What remains of Mumtaz Mahal in Burhanpur, besides her temporary grave is her lovely Hammam.
 It is a profusely painted marble Hammam in the Shahi Qila or the Royal Fort.
 In fact, our guide pointed to a painting that he says is the painting of the Taj Mahal or at least was the inspiration behind the Taj Mahal.

 He pointed to another painting that resembles the crown of Mumtaz Mahal including the Kohinoor diamond.

-Well, the Queen’s trail on our MP Road Trip was dominated by powerful and talented women.
+Well, the Queen’s trail on our trip was dominated by powerful and talented women.